cronvel/spellcast/doc/events.md

 * textInput (label): the book require that the user enter a text, `label` is the text describing what is required, the client response should emit a `textSubmit` event

+* userList (users): a list of users
+  Argument `users` is an array of object containing those roles, where:
+	* id `string` it's the unique client ID
+	* userName `string` if set, the role is currently taken by this user

-* roleList (roles, unassignedUsers , assigned): a list of roles that should be chosen by each client.
+* roleList (roles, unassignedClients , assigned): a list of roles that should be chosen by each client.
   Argument `assigned` is a boolean.
 If false, some client still need to choose a role, sending a `selectRole` event.
   If true, all clients have chosen their role, the game is about to start, and `selectRole` events are ignored.
   Argument `unassignedUsers` is an array of user's names that hasn't chosen a role yet.
   Argument `roles` is an array of object containing those roles, where:
+	* id `string` contains the unique ID of this role
 	* label `string` contains the text describing the role
 	* userName `null` or `string` if set, the role is currently taken by this user
+	* clientId `null` or `string` if set, it's the client ID of the user holding this role

 * enterScene: the book enter a new scene
 * leaveScene: the book is leaving the current scene